You are here

 Through an AmeriCorps grant, DPI is able to offer the AC F2S Program to communities around Wisconsin.
 With the support of their host site, AC members will serve to meet the following program performance measures:

-• Promote the Wisconsin Local Foods Database to local producers and school nutrition directors through help with a statewide webinar and by handing out brochures/flyers to local farmers in their community;
+• Promote the Wisconsin Local Foods Database to local producers and school nutrition directors;

-• Participate in trainings and required program reporting and data collection;
+• Participate in professional development trainings and required program reporting and data collection; and

 • Participate in AmeriCorps Week.

-For more information on the application process, what our program is, what would be expected of you as a host site, what our goals are, and more, please refer to the Notice of Intent to Apply Form.
-If you have questions about the program, you may contact Kara Ignasiak at 715-214-6080 or kara.ignasiak@dpi.wi.gov.
+For more information on the application process, what our program is, what would be expected of you as a host site, what our goals are, and more, please refer to the Notice of Intent to Apply.
+If you have questions about the program, you may contact Kara Ignasiak at kara.ignasiak@dpi.wi.gov.

 Timeline: